Private equity in Italy: market and regulatory overview

 Investor income is taxed as follows:

-Individuals and non-commercial entities (for example, banking foundations) are subject to a 20% final withholding tax.
+Individuals and non-commercial entities (for example, banking foundations) are subject to a 20% final withholding tax (26% as of 1 July 2014).

 Individual entrepreneurs' investor income qualifies as business income, and is included in their taxable income subject to progressive individual income tax rates.